 When creating your item labels, keep in mind that you really don’t need a lot of details recorded on the labels.
 Avoid putting locations or quantities (unless it is a package quantity that won’t be changed).
 For items tracked by quantity, the Item Number is really the only thing that would need to be represented as a barcode.
 You don’t need a separate numbering system representing the “barcode number”.
 Your GP item number is recommended.
 If you track by serial or lot number, the serial and lot should also be represented in a barcode.
 The use of 2D barcodes is becoming more and more popular since you can include the item, serial, or lot in a single bar code.
 PanatrackerGP software does offer a format for this specifically.

-The same is true with assets you want to track.
-We recommend purchase pre-printed asset labels.
-Typically the Asset Label ID and your company name is all you really need.
+The same is true with the assets you want to track.
+We recommend purchasing pre-printed asset labels.
+Typically, the Asset Label ID and your company name is all you really need.
 The Asset Label ID will represent the asset record in your tracking system.
 Adding your company information adds security to your assets.
 Asset tags are typically made from materials that will last as long as your assets.
-They often are coated to resist scratches, abrasions, chemical and weather.
+They often are coated to resist scratches, abrasions, chemicals, and weather.

 If you start adding barcodes to your inventory and asset tracking now, you will be in a good position to add the mobile and automated data capture functionality later without much additional setup overhead.
 Panatrack is a reseller for NiceLabel and BarTender.
 Visit NiceLabel or BarTender for more information on these label design and printing solutions.
 Panatrack offers consulting services to get you on your way to incorporating barcode technology in your operation.
 Give us a call for more information!